dotnet/docs/docs/azure/sdk/thread-safety.md

 # Thread safety and client lifetime management for Azure SDK objects

-This article is designed to help you understand thread safety issues when using the Azure SDK.
-It also discusses how the design of the SDK impacts client lifetime management and why it's unnecessary to dispose of Azure SDK client objects.
+This article helps you understand thread safety issues when using the Azure SDK.
+It also discusses how the design of the SDK impacts client lifetime management.
+You'll learn why it's unnecessary to dispose of Azure SDK client objects.

 ## Thread safety